FBI plays down claim that hackers damaged US water pump

 It added that the IP address of the attackers had been traced back to Russia.

-The news attracted attention because it could have been the first confirmed case of foreign hackers successfully damaging a US utilities.'No evidence'
+The news attracted attention because it could have been the first confirmed case of foreign hackers successfully damaging a US utilities.

 The FBI and the DHS said they had carried out "detailed analysis" and could not confirm the intrusion.

 "There is no evidence to support claims made in the initial Fusion Center report - which was based on raw, unconfirmed data and subsequently leaked to the media - that any credentials were stolen, or that the vendor was involved in any malicious activity that led to a pump failure at the water plant," an email sent to the US Industrial Control Systems Joint Working Group said.

 "In addition, DHS and FBI have concluded that there was no malicious or unauthorised traffic from Russia or any foreign entities, as previously reported."

 The officials added that their analysis of the incident was still ongoing.